Canon 6D vs Sony A99

 Studio photographers will appreciate that the Sony A99 (unlike the 6D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Both the 6D and the A99 have been discontinued, but can regularly be found used on eBay.
 The A99 was replaced by the Sony A99 II, while the 6D was followed by the Canon 6D Mark II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.

 Review summary: Canon 6D vs Sony A99

-So what is the bottom line?
+So how do things add up?
 Which of the two cameras – the Canon 6D or the Sony A99 – has the upper hand?
-Below is a summary of the relative strengths of each of the two contestants.
+Is one clearly better than the other?
+The listing below highlights the relative strengths of the two models.

 Arguments in favor of the Canon EOS 6D: